rangeroper/ToteTrack/readme.md

 ## ✨ Features

-* Create, edit, delete inventory totes
+📦 Create, edit, and delete inventory totes

-* Assign tags to totes
+🏷️ Assign and manage tags for easier classification

-* Sort and filter totes by name, tag, and last updated
+🔍 Sort and filter totes by name, tags, and last updated

+🧾 View contents of individual totes

+📍 Track tote location (aisle, row, shelf, etc.)

+⚡ Generate and scan QR codes for each tote to instantly locate and identify them

-* Responsive and modern UI
+💻 Responsive, modern UI built with React

 ---